maduhu/Documentation/DFSP/USSD/README.md

 ### 5. Manage Accounts

 The Manage Account USSD menu command enables users to manage their accounts, namely to add, edit, and close an account.
-They can also get account information.
+They can also get account information, and add or remove account holders.

 ![](./Manage_Accounts.png)